dltorrise/Youtube-Gif-Creations/README.md

 - Create a button to go back to search and view last five videos in local storage
 - Save the last five videos in local storage
 - Make it look nice

+## Acknowledgements

+[Red Panther] helped me with the play, pause, and stop buttons in the Youtube Iframe API with [this video}(https://www.youtube.com/watch?v=5Y-aYA6YLlg) on his YouTube Channel.